nadavleva/my-ramen-playground/demo/docs/RAMENDR_ARCHITECTURE_GUIDE.md

 **Purpose**: Defines the disaster recovery policy that governs replication between clusters.
 Specifies which clusters participate in DR, replication intervals, and storage class selectors.

+**🔍 Key Discovery**: DRPolicy can **automatically create VolumeReplicationGroups (VRGs)** when:
+- A DRPolicy exists with proper cluster and storage class selectors
+- Applications with matching PVCs are detected
+- No explicit VRG already exists for the application
+- This works in both OpenShift ACM and lightweight Kubernetes environments

 **File**: [`api/v1alpha1/drpolicy_types.go`](../api/v1alpha1/drpolicy_types.go)

 **Demo YAML Example**: